tsunghan-wu/tsunghan-wu.github.io/_pages/about.md

 Currently, I research on ways to build cost-effective and trustworthy visual autonomous systems in our changing world, with a particular focus on **active learning**, **domain adaptation**, **adversarial robustness**, and **depth estimation**.
 Here are my [self-selected publications](https://tsunghan-wu.github.io/publications/).

-Previously, I received my MS and BS degree in Computer Science at National Taiwan University (NTU).
-I received the NTU Dean's List Award for the top 5% students for three times in 2016-2020, Foxconn Technology Award in 2021, and IPPR Outstanding MS Thesis Award in 2022.
+Previously, I earned my MS and BS degree in Computer Science from National Taiwan University (NTU).
+I was honored the NTU Dean's List Award for the top 5% students for three times in 2016-2020, Foxconn Technology Award in 2021, and IPPR Outstanding MS Thesis Award in 2022.

 Email: tsunghan [at] cmlab [dot] ntu [dot] edu [dot] tw